nadjaantonjak/picture-promise/README.md

 ## Acceptance criteria
 ```
-GIVEN I do not have an account in the password genie app
+GIVEN I do not have an account in the picture-promise app,
 WHEN I click register THEN I am presented with a form AND I need to enter a username, email and password
 WHEN I enter an exisitng user email to register THEN I am presented with an error message to notify me that the username has been taken
 WHEN I submit the form with a unique email THEN I am taken to the user dashboard

-GIVEN I have an account in the password genie app
+GIVEN I have an account in the picture-promise app ,
 WHEN I enter registered username and password THEN I am taken to the user dashboard

-GIVEN I have an account in the password genie app
+GIVEN I have an account in the picture-promise app,
-WHEN log in THEN I am presented with a dashboard
+WHEN log in THEN I am presented with a dashboard showing all my posts
 AND I have the option to create a new item, view an exisitng item, edit an existing item and delete an existing item.

-GIVEN I have logged in to the password genie app,
+GIVEN I have logged in to the picture-promise,
 WHEN I choose to create a new item THEN I am presented with a form.
-AND I need to enter a website name, url of website, username and type a password or generate a password using a modal with different user requirement.
+AND I need to fill out the form and add a photo.
-WHEN I submit the form THEN I am taken back to the dashboard and I can see my newly created item.
+WHEN I submit the form THEN I am presented with the post on my dashboard.
 WHEN I choose to edit an existing item THEN I am presented with a pre-filled form with existing data
-AND I can edit the website name, url of website, username and type or generate a new password using a modal with different user requirement
+AND I can edit the information presented
-WHEN I submit the form THEN I am taken back to the dashboard and I can see my updated password item.
+WHEN I submit the form THEN I am presented with a updated item.
-WHEN I choose to delete an existing item THEN the password item is removed from the dashboard.
+WHEN I choose to delete an existing item THEN the  item is removed from the dashboard.
 ```